Jessica-Renard/eatery/README.md

 # eatery
- Restaurant-exclusive search tool served data from the Yelp API
+ Restaurant-exclusive search tool served data from the Yelp API, with React framework.